Minxify/Spotify-downloader-GUI/README.md

 ## 🎧 How to Download Playlists

 This tool works by using a playlist exported as a **CSV** file.
-If you already have a compatible `.CSV` file, skip to Step 6.
+If you already have a compatible `.CSV` file, skip to Part 2.

 ### **Part 1: Exporting Your Playlist (via TuneMyMusic)**